-Since 2015, FWC and DEP have received funds from NFWF to develop the Florida GEBF Restoration Strategy (Restoration Strategy).
-The primary objective of the Restoration Strategy is to provide a cohesive vision for planning the remaining GEBF investments in Florida to address restoration needs for resources affected by the DWH oil spill.
-The Restoration Strategy will identify Gulf of Mexico watershed-specific, priority restoration needs based on a comprehensive review of existing conservation and management plans based on three GEBF funding priorities:
+Since 2015, FWC and DEP have received funds from NFWF to develop the Florida GEBF Restoration Strategy.
+The primary objective of this document is to provide a cohesive vision for planning the remaining GEBF investments in Florida to address restoration needs for resources affected by the DWH oil spill.
+The Restoration Strategy identifies Gulf of Mexico watershed-specific, priority restoration needs based on a comprehensive review of existing conservation and management plans based on the three GEBF funding priorities:

 Restore and maintain the ecological functions of landscape-scale coastal habitats, including barrier islands, beaches and coastal marshes, and ensure their viability and resilience against existing and future threats;